PioneeringTechLab/laravel-guzzle/README.md

 ## Optional Environment Variables

+### GUZZLE_BASE_URI

+This is the base URI that will be used for all default Guzzle requests.
+This value is only consulted when resolving a `HandlerGuzzle` instance from the `HandlerGuzzleFactory` class.

+It will not affect `HandlerGuzzle` objects that have been instantiated directly.

+Default is `null`.

 ### GUZZLE_VERIFY_CERT

 Should Guzzle verify the server certificate during HTTPS requests?
 This typically requires the CA cert of the server's chain to be installed on the machine performing the Guzzle request.